cognitedata/cognite-sdk-python/docs/source/cognite.rst

 .. code:: python

     >>> from cognite.client import CogniteClient
-    >>> c = CogniteClient(api_key="<your-api-key>", client_name="your-client-name")
+    >>> c = CogniteClient(api_key="<your-api-key>", client_name="<your-client-name>")

 Instantiate a new client
 ------------------------
 Use this code to instantiate a client and get your login status.
 CDF returns an object with attributes that describe which project and service account your API key belongs to.
-The client_name is used to give a unique identifier to the client.
-You can choose any string for the client_name.
-You can also provide the client_name through the :code: `COGNITE_CLIENT_NAME` environment variable.
+The :code:`client_name` is an user-defined string intended to give the client a unique identifier.
+You can provide the :code:`client_name` through the :code:`COGNITE_CLIENT_NAME` environment variable or by passing it directly to the :code:`CogniteClient` constructor.
-All examples in this documentation assumes that `COGNITE_CLIENT_NAME` has been set.
+All examples in this documentation assume that :code:`COGNITE_CLIENT_NAME` has been set.

 .. code:: python